 Moving Forward with AI Talent Acquisition

-The path forward is straightforward: pick a platform that covers sourcing, outreach, and scheduling in one integrated workflow.
+Your path forward is straightforward: pick a platform that covers sourcing, outreach, and scheduling in one integrated workflow.
 Start with a pilot.
 Measure against your current baseline.
 Expand based on data.

-The organizations filling roles in two weeks while competitors take two months aren't doing anything magical.
-They're using AI systematically, measuring relentlessly, and choosing tools that deliver results at accessible price points.
+Companies filling roles in two weeks while competitors take two months aren’t doing anything magical.
+They’re using AI systematically, measuring relentlessly, and choosing tools that deliver results at accessible price points.

 Start sourcing with Pin’s AI talent acquisition platform - free